Pregnancy Fitness: Your Best Moves Before Baby Arrives

 Fit Tip: Abdominals

-Exercises for your abs can ease an aching back and help fight a "sway back" posture that may develop as your uterus gets heavier.
+Exercises for your abs can ease an aching back and help fight a "sway back" posture that may develop as the uterus gets heavier.
 Two safe options are:

 Kneeling Pelvic Tilt.
 On all fours with a flat back, tighten the abs and gently arch your back to the ceiling.
 Don't let your belly sag down.